zsmartsystems/com.zsmartsystems.zigbee/README.md

 * Receive: Defines the typical receive performance.
 A lower number is best.
 * Transmit: Defines the maximum output power.
 A higher number is best.

+## Device Data-Store

+The framework implements a data store to serialise device information to and from disk to ensure network information is persisted across restarts.
+This is implemented via the ```ZigBeeNetworkDataStore``` interface, and the implementation of this interface is set in the ```ZigBeeNetworkManager``` with the  ```setNetworkDataStore(ZigBeeNetworkDataStore)``` method.

+While optional, it is highly recommended that this data store be implemented as it will greatly enhance performance across system restarts.

 # Application Extensions